How to Paint Sourdough

 When decorating cakes, cookies, or macarons, it’s common for bakers to use food coloring diluted with vodka to paint their designs.
 Vodka is used instead of water because the alcohol evaporates faster, limiting any texture changes in the food.
 Only the color is left behind and the flavor of the dessert is unaffected.
 After decorating my own macarons with this technique, I thought I’d apply it to my sourdough loaves.

-Here, I’ll share my go-to recipe, tools, and the baking experiments I did to find out what works better: omitting vs using rice flour, water vs vodka, and when to add finer details.
+In this post, I’ll share my go-to recipe, equipment, and the baking experiments I did to find out what works better: omitting vs using rice flour, water vs vodka, and when to add finer details.
 I hope you find these tips helpful and this technique to be a fun addition to your sourdough designs!

 • Sourdough loaf: Unbaked, already proved loaf in its proofing basket.